Investigation into the Ministry of Health and Long-Term Care’s decision-making concerning the funding of Avastin for colorectal cancer patients

 Two patient members were added as full voting members of the Committee to Evaluate Drugs as a result of the amendments brought in by the Transparent Drug System for Patients Act, 2006.
 The Committee has about 16 members.
 The majority are physicians, two members are pharmacists and at least one is a health economist.

-Canadian Cancer Society Steering Committee, Canadian Cancer Statistics 2009 (Toronto: Canadian Cancer Society, 2009), online: Canadian Cancer Society - accessible here (last accessed 14 August 2009).
+Canadian Cancer Society Steering Committee, This link opens in a new tabCanadian Cancer Statistics 2009 (Toronto: Canadian Cancer Society, 2009), online: Canadian Cancer Society (last accessed 14 August 2009).